-Probably, the most prominent place Psalm 118 is used in the Church is in the funeral service.
-We've mentioned before that the funeral service is a modified Matins service.
-One the hymns of the matins has the refrain, "Blessed art thou, O Lord; teach me thy statutes," which is Psalm 118.12.
+Probably, the most prominent place Psalm 118 is used in the Church is in which service?
+The funeral service.
+Does anyone know what the funeral service is modified from?
+Matins.

+One the hymns of Matins has the refrain, "Blessed art thou, O Lord; teach me thy statutes," which is Psalm 118.12.
 In the Matins service the verses are about Christ's resurrection and destruction of death, the first verse being: